Jul352mf/Dev_Wizard/Dev_Wizard_canonical_docs/architecture.md

    * **Git repositories and CI** – GitHub CLI, `git` and `gh` for cloning and committing.
 CI/CD pipelines are triggered externally; the tool only performs local commits and pushes.
    * **Feature flags and environment matrix** – a `config/features.json` file provides runtime toggles【844344696133301†L26-L30】; `infra/environments.yaml` maps dev/stage/prod URLs and secret names【844344696133301†L58-L59】.

+   ## Repository strategy

+   Originally the team considered integrating Dev Wizard into the larger project's monorepo.
+After review we decided to keep Dev Wizard as a standalone repository.
+This simplifies release cadence, makes contributor workflow lighter, and reduces coupling during early development.
+The project will expose a clear HTTP API surface so it can later be integrated with the broader system (for example, the monorepo services can call its REST/WebSocket endpoints or an authenticated MCP proxy).
+Key points:

+   - Standalone repo for faster iteration, independent CI/CD, and clearer ownership.
+   - Maintain a small, well-documented API contract (REST + WebSocket) for integrations.
+   - Use feature flags and an environment matrix to remain compatible with the JAGI blueprint while avoiding monorepo constraints.
+   - Provide migration notes in the repo README for any future move into a monorepo if needed.

 ## Component diagram

 **UI (Next.js + Electron)**